 Because a data file may reside in a different directory than that which houses the R script calling it, you need to explicitly instruct R on how to access that file from the R session’s working directory.

-In the example that follows, user Jdoe has a project folder called Project1 in which reside a ./Data folder and an ./Analysis folder.
+In the example that follows, user Jdoe has a project folder called Project1 in which resides a ./Data folder and an ./Analysis folder.

-He opens the R script called Data_manipulation.R from the Analysis folder which contains the following line of code:
+He opens the R script called Data_manipulation.R located in the Analysis folder.
+The script contains the following line of code:

-He runs that line of code and R returns the following error message:
+He executes that line of code and R returns the following error message:

 Error in file(file, "rt"): cannot open the connection